KandpalPankaj/KandpalPankaj/README.md

 - 🌱 I’m currently learning react.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💬 Talk to me about JavaScript, MERN stack.
 - 😄 Pronouns: He/Him
+-  :nerd_face: Always `learning new things`
 - 👯 Exploring new technologies and developing programming insights.
+- ✉️  You can shoot me an email at pkandpal28@gmail.com!
+I'll try to respond as soon as I can.

 <div align="center">